microsoft/logstash-output-application-insights/README.md

 ```

 ### ca_file
 File path of the CA file, required only if having issue with SSL (see OpenSSL).
-No default
+No default.
 example:
 ```ruby
 ca_file => "/path/to/cafile.crt"
 ```

 ### enable_telemetry_to_microsoft
 When set to true, telemetry about the plugin, will't be sent to Microsoft.
-Deafult false
+Deafult false.
 **Only if you want to allow Microsoft get telemtry data about this process set it to true**
 example:
 ```ruby